Automated-Islet-Analysis/Automated_Islet_Analysis/README.md

 ### Launching user interface
   - Open the command prompt
   - Navigate to your local repository of this project
-  - Launch software with java -jar Automated_Analysis_Islet.jar
+  - Launch software with java -jar Automated_Islet_Analysis-1.0.jar

 ### Using user interface
   - Load Video_for_Demo that is located in the videos folder of the repository by clicking the "Upload video" button